? Wharf or Quay

 Needs a working gate between the railway and quayside?

-A quick drawing in SketchUp showing how the 4th baseboard might look.
+Quick drawings in SketchUp showing how the 3rd and 4th baseboard might look.

 Points operated by r/c servos ?
 Operate from back at shows, from front for shunting.

 16 ft long for test track either straight or with curves.

 Needs 7 points, approx 16 yards of track.

 A quick explanation: There are 3 sidings, 8 wagons, 1 loco, you have to form a train of 5 wagons, with limited siding and headshunt length.

 The sidings can have at most 5 wagons on one siding, and 3 wagons in the other two.